hgaibor/AutoHotkey-HGE-Scripts/USAGE-GUIDE.md

 [ShowOrRunProgram] section
 -------------------------
 Variables listed here will be used by the function `ShowOrRunProgram("PogramID")` on the `.ahk` script.
-PogramID can be any string, remove the brackets and make it unique to be able to map as many programs as you need to tie to key shortcuts
+PogramID can be any string, remove the brackets and make it unique to be able to map as many programs as you need to tie to key shortcuts.

+You can also specify a full document or file path to open a specific file under the OS default defined program for that file extension.
+Hotkey will focus this program based on the `AhkExeName` criteria defined.

 ### Variables description
 - **[ProgramID]-AhkExeName=**"" --> Program identifier, use the included `ActiveWindowInfo.ahk` script found on the AutoHotkey folder to get information of an opened window app, or refer to https://www.autohotkey.com/docs/misc/WinTitle.htm for further info.